iftechfoundation/twine-specs/twee-3-specification.md

 The project's name.
 Maps to `<tw-storydata name>`.

-### `StoryMetadata`
+### `StoryData`

-The story metadata is a JSON chunk encapsulating various Twine 2 compatible details about your project.
+A JSON chunk encapsulating various Twine 2 compatible details about your project.
 The currently supported properties include:

 - `ifdb`: (string) Required.
 Maps to `<tw-storydata ifid>`.
 - `format`: (string) Optional.
 Maps to `<tw-storydata format>`.